matt-fonto/books/beyond_cracking_the_coding_interview/part 6 - Principles of coding interviews/chapter_20_anatomy_coding_interview.md

 - However, don't stress too much about it at this stage.
 Most interviewers are fine with complete silence if you've clearly explained the algorithm before you started coding
   - If you're not coding, describe what you're thinking
   - It's alright to ask the interviewer a minue to think quietly if you need it

+### 6. Verify the solution

+- Before saying you're done, verify the solution

+1. Read the solution top to bottom
+2. Identify possible issues
+3. Run through the code with tiny input
+4. Check edge cases

+- Proactively suggesting tests without prompting is a positive signal in an interview
+  - Offer it, and see what they say